A multigenerational take on connection & conversation in the world of work

 Juan Mobili, leadership development consultant, executive coach, and long-time friend of Conversant, has recently reflected on joy in his poetry.
 Juan joined Robin and Emma Rose to explore this concept of joy a bit more: How is joy different from being happy?
 What is work without joy?
 How does joy relate to authentic leadership?
 How does joy contribute to organizational success?

 Leading Through the Great Office Debate

 Should we be remote?
 In an office?
 Is hybrid the answer?
-These questions have been dominating business news and keeping senior leaders up at night for months.
 There’s no clear answer or one-size-fits-all solution, but we can learn from the leaders that are managing workplace policy decisions today.

 This episode features three executives that have led very different approaches to this challenge: Chris Hanslik led an early return to the office for BoyarMiller, a Houston-based law firm.
 Kevin Hanes has been managing what a hybrid solution looks like for the cybersecurity platform Cybrary.
 And Sté Crispino leads Tribo, a Sao Paolo-based consulting firm that has always been remote, and she has a few things to say about building a strong culture in a virtual world.

 In our first episode, we focus on why getting a multigenerational perspective on topics relating to work and organizational life matters, and the things we can be smarter together about if we allow each generation to mentor the rest of us in the ways they are uniquely able to contribute.
 We talk about how growing up in different times gave us different models for leadership and conflict resolution, and the silent biases we might each have about things like being in an office vs. remote work, hierarchical structures and power dynamics, mental health, and more.

 Robin Anselmi / Gen X